 Getting Started and Pattern Download

-- Download and print out the Cord Wrap Patterns.
+- Download and print the pattern.

 - Cut out the pattern pieces along the solid lines.